Blog

 4. What we can do for you

-If a clinical trial is to be carried out, basic safety and performance requirements must first be met and essential technical documentation must therefore be created.
+If a clinical trial is to be carried out, basic safety and performance requirements must first be met, and therefore essential technical documentation must be prepared.

-The clinical trial leads to the clinical evaluation, which then forms the basis for PMCF activities (including a PMCF study).
+The clinical trial culminates in the clinical evaluation, which then forms the basis for PMCF activities (including a PMCF study).

-We therefore support you throughout your entire project with your medical device with primary reference to the clinical data on the product: from start to finish.
+Therefore, we support you throughout your entire project with your medical device, always with primary reference to the clinical data on the product: from the beginning to the end.

 Digitalized clinical assessment from the perspective of clinical trials